 If I Owe Back Taxes for Commercial Transactions from Payment Apps and Can’t Pay the IRS, What Are My Options?

-If you cannot pay the total back taxes you owe for commercial transactions from payment apps, you have several options to help settle your payment app tax debt.
+If you cannot pay the total back taxes you owe for commercial transactions from payment apps after the IRS 600 dollar rule change, you have several IRS Fresh Start Initiative tax relief programs to help settle your payment app tax debt.

 IRS Offer in Compromise